modo-studio/SugarRecord/README.md

 ### Pending stuff
 - Review closures retaining
 - Methods to get fetchedResultsController.
-- Generate documentation with the ruby script
+- Generate documentation with the ruby script [WIP]
-- Integrate with iCloud
+- Integrate with iCloud [WIP]
+- Create a data-mapping module (for exmaple using the recent Matt idea of using `=` to initialize objects with other kind of objects)
 - Add tests

 ### Index